Emily the Criminal: Production

 In August 2021, Aubrey Plaza, Gina Gershon, Megalyn Echikunwoke, and Theo Rossi were confirmed to star.
 Filming took place over the course of twenty days in Los Angeles with an additional day of shooting in Mexico.
 Nathan Halpern composed the musical score.

 Emily the Criminal is writer and director John Patton Ford's first feature film.
-His thesis film at the American Film Institute, Patrol, premiered at the 2010 Sundance Film Festival and made the short list for the 2011 Academy Awards.
+His thesis film at the American Film Institute, Patrol, premiered at the 2010 Sundance Film Festival and made the short list for the 84th Academy Awards.
 In writing Emily the Criminal, Ford drew on his own experiences with student debt and working at restaurants.
-After Plaza read the script, she came onboard as a producer, in addition to agreeing to star in the film.
+After Plaza read the script, she came on board as a producer, in addition to agreeing to star in the film.

 Themes

-Thematically, Emily the Criminal explores harsh realities that resonate notably differently today than they would have in past eras.
+Thematically, Emily the Criminal differs from dramas from earlier eras.
 Critic Sheila O'Malley of RogerEbert.com wrote, "In a different world, a different time, Emily the Criminal may very well have been a romantic drama, similar to Jacques Audiard's Rust and Bone, mixing romance, criminality, class divides, and moral/ethical dilemmas."
-While these are still aspects in play, they are approached in a matter-of-fact way, without Emily or her counterparts dwelling on them.

-Emily finds herself in overwhelming debt compared to previous generations, and her employment options are further limited as she faces discrimination due to her criminal record.
-She subsequently chooses to work as an independent contractor food in the gig economy, receiving low pay without benefits, and struggles for control over her hours.
-Unionization and unpaid internship are among other themes addressed.

 "The pace of the film is deliberately relentless", stated Vanessa Zimmer of Sundance, with the character of Emily charging "'full-octane' through her difficulties."
-Confirming this in an American Film Institute interview, writer/director John Patton Ford says he intended "to grab you really unapologetically and just take you on this ride, and to never really give you much of a choice but to watch it…to have that kind of a raw effect upon an audience."
+Confirming this in an American Film Institute interview, writer and director John Patton Ford says he intended "to grab you really unapologetically and just take you on this ride, and to never really give you much of a choice but to watch it…to have that kind of a raw effect upon an audience."

 Release

 The film premiered at the 2022 Sundance Film Festival on January 24.
 In February 2022, Vertical Entertainment and Roadside Attractions acquired distribution rights for the United States and Canada, and Universal Pictures acquired international rights.
 It was released on August 12, 2022.
-Netflix began carrying the movie in the United States on December 7, 2022.
+Netflix began carrying the film in the United States on December 7, 2022.

-The film was released for VOD platforms on September 27, 2022, followed by a Blu-ray and DVD release on November 29, 2022.
+The film was released on VOD platforms on September 27, 2022, followed by a Blu-ray and DVD release on November 29.